 12. Online Appointment Bookings (Optional)

-Local service providers, from chiropractors to photographers, hairdressers, and yoga studios, should add an online appointment booking system to their website checklist.
+Local service providers from chiropractors to photographers, hairdressers, and yoga studios should add an online appointment booking system to their website checklist.
 It turns a website into a 24/7 marketing and sales tool, able to accept bookings and reservations at any time with no need to have someone available to answer a call.

 Luckily, booking tools are now website basics that can easily be integrated with most site builders as well as through plugins with WordPress.
-If you don’t already have a website and want to accept online bookings, the easiest way is to use the GoDaddy website builder, which comes with a built-in appointment booking software.
-Find out how to build a website with GoDaddy in just a few steps.
+If you don’t already have a website and want to accept online bookings, the easiest way is to use the GoDaddy website builder, which comes with built-in appointment booking software.
+Learn how to build a website with GoDaddy in just a few steps.

 13. Performance & Security Plugins (for WordPress)